Russia may be in Ukraine to stay after 100 days of war

 “Of course (Russia) intends to stay,” Andrei Kolesnikov, senior fellow at the Carnegie Endowment for International Peace, said.
 To Russia, “it’s a pity to give away what has been occupied, even if it was not part of the original plan.”

-Putin has described the goals of the invasion somewhat vaguely, saying it was aimed at the “demilitarization” and “denazification” of Ukraine.
-It was widely believed that the Kremlin intended initially to install a pro-Moscow government in Kyiv and to prevent Ukraine from joining NATO and taking other steps away from Russia's sphere of influence.
+Putin has said the invasion was aimed at the “demilitarization” and “denazification” of Ukraine.
+It was widely believed that the Kremlin intended initially to install a pro-Moscow government in Kyiv that would prevent Ukraine from joining NATO and other steps away from Russia's sphere of influence.

-No such referendum has taken place, although the Russians appeared determined to hold on to both regions.
+But some in captured areas of Ukraine have welcomed a Russian takeover.
+Vadim Romanova, a 17-year-old from Mariupol, said it made one of his dreams come true.

+“I’ve wanted to live in Russia since I was little, and now I realize I don’t even have to move anywhere,” Romanova said.

-They installed people with pro-Kremlin views to replace replace mayors and other local leaders who had disappeared in what Ukrainian officials and media said were kidnappings.
-Russian flags were raised Russian state broadcasts that promoted the Kremlin’s version of the invasion supplanted Ukrainian TV channels.
+In Russian-occupied cities in southern Ukraine, people with pro-Kremlin views replaced mayors and other local leaders who disappeared in what Ukrainian officials and media said were kidnappings.
+Russian flags were raised, and Russian state broadcasts that promoted the Kremlin’s version of the invasion supplanted Ukrainian TV channels.

 Top Russian officials started touring the regions, touting the territories' prospects for being integrated into Russia.
 Deputy Prime Minister Marat Khusnullin visited Kherson and Zaporizhzhia in mid-May and indicated they could become part of “our Russian family.”